Jesse Burkett

 Jesse Cail Burkett (December 4, 1868 – May 27, 1953), nicknamed "Crab", was an American professional baseball left fielder.
 He played in Major League Baseball (MLB) from 1890 to 1905 for the New York Giants, Cleveland Spiders, St. Louis Perfectos / Cardinals, St. Louis Browns, and Boston Americans.

-Burkett batted over .400 twice, and held the major league single-season hits record for 15 years.
-After his playing career, Burkett managed in the minor leagues.
-He was elected into the National Baseball Hall of Fame in 1946.
+Burkett batted over .400 twice and held the major league single-season hits record for 15 years.
+After his playing career, Burkett managed in the minor leagues and college.
+In 1946, Burkett was elected into the National Baseball Hall of Fame.
 Burkett holds the record for the most inside-the-park home runs in MLB history, with 55.
 He is also regarded as one of the greatest bunters of all time.

 Early life

-Burkett was born in Wheeling, West Virginia, to Granville and Ellen Burkett.
+Burkett was born in Wheeling, West Virginia to Granville and Ellen Burkett.
 His father was a laborer and painter who worked for the Wheeling and Belmont Bridge Company.
 Beginning his professional career as a pitcher, he won 27 games at the age of 19 in 1888 for the Scranton Miners of the Central League.
 In 1889, he compiled a 39–6 win–loss record for the Worcester Grays of the New England League.
 He acquired his nickname, "Crab", due to his serious disposition, and willingness to argue, fight and insult sportswriters, umpires, opposing players, and rookies.